 insights

-Functional dyspepsia (FD) is a chronic symptom complex characterized by epigastric pain or burning, bothersome postprandial fullness, or early satiation without a definitive organic cause.1 Many patients with FD also experience other troublesome symptoms, including nausea, bloating, belching, and heartburn.2 FD has been subdivided into meal-related dyspepsia, or postprandial distress syndrome (PDS), and meal-unrelated dyspepsia, or epigastric pain syndrome (EPS); however, overlap between the two conditions has been reported.3
+Disorders of gut-brain interaction (DGBIs), formerly known as functional gastrointestinal disorders, have a complex pathophysiology, with the gut-brain bidirectional communication playing a key role, as well as the relationship between food consumption and the triggering of symptoms such as abdominal pain and altered intestinal motility.1-3 Functional dyspepsia (FD) is one DGBI, characterized by epigastric pain or burning, bothersome postprandial fullness, or early satiation without a definitive organic cause.4 Many patients with FD also experience other troublesome symptoms, including bloating, nausea after eating, and excessive belching.5 FD has been subdivided into meal-related dyspepsia, or postprandial distress syndrome (PDS), and meal-unrelated dyspepsia, or epigastric pain syndrome (EPS); however, overlap between the two conditions has been reported.4

-Since dyspepsia may present with a multitude of symptoms, FD is a diagnosis of exclusion.
-Clinicians are encouraged to look for red flags that are clinical indicators of a possible serious underlying condition.1,5 Yet on diagnostic work-up, only 20-30% of patients with FD are found to have frank diseases that account for their symptoms.4 The pathogenesis of FD is unclear, but may be associated with:6-8
+FD prevalence estimates vary worldwide, with higher rates noted in Western countries, including the United States.5 Since dyspepsia may present with a multitude of symptoms, FD is a diagnosis of exclusion, and clinicians are encouraged to look for red flags that are clinical indicators of a possible serious underlying condition.4 While the pathogenesis of FD continues to be studied, this DGBI has been associated with:4,6,7

 • Biological mechanisms such as gastroduodenal dysfunction and inflammation, impaired duodenal mucosal integrity, and visceral hypersensitivity.